Palestinian political violence: 2000–04

-2005–present
+2005–2012

 A March 2008 report by Palestinian Center for Policy & Survey Research (PSR) noted that the level of support for armed attack against Israeli civilians inside Israel increased significantly with 67% supporting and 31% opposed, compared to support by 40% in 2005 and 55% in 2006.
 A February 2008 suicide bombing that killed one Israeli woman in Dimona was supported by 77% and opposed by 19%.
 An overwhelming majority of 84 percent supported the March 2008 Mercaz HaRav massacre, in which a Palestinian gunman killed eight students and wounded eleven in a Jerusalem school.
 Support for the attack was 91 percent in the Gaza Strip compared to 79 percent in the West Bank.
 Similar suicide attacks in 2005 had been less widely supported, with 29% support for a suicide attack that took place in Tel Aviv, and 37% support for another one in Beersheba.

 The 2009 Hamas political violence took place in the Gaza Strip during and after the 2009 Gaza War.
 A series of violent acts, ranging from physical assaults, torture, and executions of Palestinians suspected of collaboration with the Israel Defense Forces, as well as members of the Fatah political party, occurred.
 According to Human Rights Watch, at least 32 people were killed by these attacks: 18 during the conflict and 14 afterward, and several dozen more were maimed, many by shots to the legs.

-In 2012, the number of militant attacks in the West Bank rose from 320 in 2011 to 578 in 2012.
-During that same year, 282 attacks were carried out in Jerusalem, compared to 191 in 2011.
-According to an annual Shin Bet report, the increase is due in part to a 68% rise of attacks using molotov cocktails.
-However, the number of attacks involving firearms and explosives also grew by 42%—37 compared to 26 in 2011.
+In 2012, the number of militant attacks in the West Bank rose from 320 in 2011 to 578 in 2012, including 282 in Jerusalem alone compared to 191 in 2011.
+According to an annual Shin Bet report, the increase was due in part to a 68% rise of attacks using molotov cocktails.
+The number of attacks involving firearms and explosives grew by 42%, from 26 to 37.